bemit/orbiter-annotations-util/README.md

 Things needs to be done:

-- cache parsed result of dir and use it when same dir get's scanned again
+- cache parsed result of file or dir and use it when same file/dir get's scanned again
-    - currently scans dirs multiple times
+    - currently scans dirs multiple times and also each file
     - after first cache build this is no problem
+- add control of recursive scan of dir, editable per dir per group
+- add interface `getAttribute` + implement in `CodeInfoData`

 ### Example CodeInfo DI Service Setup